 Where is home without a homeland?

-It started on a Saturday, a day off for most of us, a day to relax and forget about work or school or other weekday stressors.
-Saturday is also the Sabbath Day in Judaism, a day to completely rest — but for Zionism it was a day officially initiate its mission of ethnic cleansing.
+It was a Saturday, a day off for most of us — a day to relax.
+Saturday is also the Sabbath Day in Judaism, a holy day of absolute rest.
+But for Zionism it was the official start to Isr–l’s ethnic cleansing campaign against the Palestinians.

-Midnight of May 15, 1948 is when the British Mandate for Palestine officially ended, and The Apartheid Regime declared itself an established state.
-As a response to this Catastrophe, the nations of Lebanon, Syria, Iraq, Egypt, and Saudi Arabia (whose troops fought under Egypt’s banner) sent their armies to defend the Palestinians from the massive onslaught.
-However, those forces were defeated in 1949 by IOF.
+Midnight of May 15, 1948 is when the British Mandate for Palestine officially ended, and The Apartheid Regime illegally declared itself an established state.
+As a response to this Catastrophe, the nations of Lebanon, Syria, Iraq, Egypt, and Saudi Arabia joined forces under an Egyptian command.
+This Arab coalition sent their armies to defend the Palestinians from the massive onslaught.
+However, those forces were defeated in 1949 by Isr–li terrorists who’d later form the IOF.

 Between 1947 and 1949, The Apartheid Regime murdered over 15,000 Palestinians and uprooted more than 750,000 of the indigenous population.
-The surviving Palestinians were scattered across The Gaza Strip, The West Bank, and the neighboring countries.
+The surviving Palestinians were scattered across the Gaza Strip, West Bank, and neighboring Arab countries.

-This didn’t start on May 15th, with anti-Palestinian violence occurring over the past few decades from Zionist death squads such as Haganah, Irgun, Lehi, and The Stern Gang.
-Prior to the Nakba, The Apartheid Regime had British military support for their settler-colonial state…nice to see the OGs offering a helping hand.
+War crimes against Palestine didn’t start on May 15th, 1948.
+Anti-Palestinian violence was occurring over the prior few decades from Zionist death squads such as Haganah, Irgun, Lehi, and The Stern Gang.
+Before the commemorated Nakba date, The Apartheid Regime had British military support for their settler-colonial state…nice to see the OG colonizers offering a helping hand.

-When the Palestinians resisted in 1936, as anyone under brutal occupation would, the British responded by eradicating at least 2,000 Palestinian homes and tossing 9,000 Palestinians into concentration camps.
+When the Palestinians resisted in 1936, as is their legal right, the British responded by eradicating at least 2,000 Palestinian homes and confining 9,000 Palestinians to concentration camps.
 These camps included the usual violence and torture at the hands of British authorities.
-Nothing surprising here, as this typical behavior from Liberal Western Democracies towards outsiders.
+Not surprising as this typical behavior from Liberal Western Democracies towards other cultures.

-One of the most infamous pre-Nakba bloodbaths is known as The Deir Yassin Massacre which occurred on April 9, 1948.
+One of the most infamous bloodbaths is The Deir Yassin Massacre which occurred on April 9, 1948.
 This was a Friday, a holy day for Muslims…seems like The Apartheid Regime loves to commit atrocities on days like this.

-Both Irgun and The Stern Gang entered the village of Deir Yassin, located on a hill west of Jerusalem, and murdered at least 107 Palestinians — including children, women, and the elderly.
-Not only were the victims lined up against a wall shot full of holes with submachine guns, but some were tried to ties and burned to death.
+Both Irgun and The Stern Gang entered the Deir Yassin village, located on a hill west of Jerusalem, and murdered at least 107 Palestinians — including children, women, and the elderly.
+Not only were the victims lined up against a wall and shot full of holes with submachine guns, but some were tried to tires and burned to death.

 Those Zionist death squads would become the precursor to the IOF.